42+ Years of Serving Injured Workers in Pennsylvania

 Obtaining Workers’ Compensation for a Herniated Disc Injury

 Pennsylvania employees with back injuries may be eligible for workers’ compensation benefits.
 The workers’ compensation system is “no-fault”; therefore, employees do not need to prove that their employer was at fault for their injuries in order to claim compensation.

 However, other requirements and deadlines must be met; therefore workers should speak with a qualified local attorney in their area.
 The dedicated workers’ compensation lawyers at Larry Pitt & Associates, P.C. have proudly served clients throughout Pennsylvania for more than 40 years in all types of workers’ compensation claims, including those for herniated disc injuries.

 In Pennsylvania, workers are entitled to recover for pre-existing conditions, provided that their pre-existing condition was aggravated by their work duties or environment.
 The pre-existing condition need not have occurred at work nor is a worker required to have had previous knowledge of their condition in order to be compensable.
 All that workers must prove is that their work activities or environment made their pre-existing condition worse.

 Employers may try to dissuade workers from filing pre-existing injury claims or initially deny claims by blaming the injury on causes other than the workplace, such as aging or a worker’s lifestyle or habits.
 Pennsylvania employees should be aware that they may be eligible to receive the following workers’ compensation benefits for workplace injuries as well as pre-existing injuries:

 - Permanent disability

 - Death benefits

-The statute of limitations for workers’ compensation claims in Pennsylvania is three years from the date of the worker’s injury.
+There is a statute of limitations for workers’ compensation claims in Pennsylvania starting from the date of the worker’s injury.
 Therefore, it is important to get the process started as soon as possible.
-However, workers must give notice of their work-related injury to their employers within 120 days or else their claim will be time-barred.
+Workers must give notice of their work-related injury to their employers within 120 days or else their claim will be time-barred.